 I raised the oven temperature to 350 degrees F and lined a baking sheet with parchment paper.
 In a food processor, I combined the cocoa powder, baking soda, cinnamon and salt.
 I added the almond butter and processed the mixture until smooth.

-I added the egg, maple syrup, agave and vanilla and processed again until smooth.
+I added the egg, maple syrup, honey and vanilla and processed again until smooth.
 I transferred the cookie dough to a mixing bowl and added the chocolate chips.

 If you are looking for a sweet cookie, you can bake the cookies at this point but I love the spicy pepitas with the chocolate cookie dough.
 I added the spicy roasted pepitas to the dough and stirred to combine.
 The more you add, the drying your cookie will come out so try not to add more than 1/2 a cup.
 The rest of the pepitas are for snacking!